 Study Implications and Limitations of the Database

-The author said the intent of the Product Counterfeiting Database is to serve as a starting point for additional studies of product counterfeiting schemes that will “deepen the understanding of the harms caused by product counterfeiting crimes, the offenders committing them, and the law enforcement agencies working to address them.”
+The author said the intent of the Product Counterfeiting Database is to serve as a starting point for additional studies of product counterfeiting schemes that will “deepen the understanding of the harms caused by product counterfeiting crimes, the people committing them, and the law enforcement agencies working to address them.”

 Specifically, they identified three product counterfeiting research issues that they hope the database will help address in the future: